If your vehicle is a write-off

 Not satisfied with your settlement?

-You can have your write-off amount, or total-loss settlement, reviewed by a total loss supervisor or estimating services manager.
+You can have your write-off amount, or total loss settlement, reviewed by a material damage supervisor or estimating services manager.

 If this doesn't resolve the matter, you may be eligible for arbitration - a form of dispute resolution by a third party, specially appointed arbitrator.
 Either you or ICBC can apply to the

 ADR Institute of BC (external).
 Contact your total loss handler or estimator for more information.